Laboratory-Imaging/JOBS-examples/NIS_v6.10/34-Acquire_until/README.md

 We will use the acquired image for making the GA3 recipe that will calculate the counts, means and variances for both positive and negative wells.
 We will use again Equivalent Diameter as in the example above.

 Until Accumulate the recipe is the same.
-We use the Wellplate metadata to extract well-plate metadata like Labeling.
+We use the Well-plate metadata to extract well-plate metadata like Labeling.
 We will join the well metadata with accumulated object data using the well column.
 After Join we will split in two branches:

 - One will calculate Z-factor using the built-in node.
 Just to have a reference value.
 - Other will calculate the input values for the calculating Z-factor in JOBS.